intel/libipt/doc/howto_build.md

 ### Version Settings

-The major and minor version numbers are set in the sources and must be changed there.
-You can set the build number and an arbitrary extension string. build.
+The major, minor, and patch version numbers are set in the sources and must be changed there.
+You can set the optional build number and an arbitrary extension string.

-    PT_VERSION_BUILD    The build number.
+    PT_VERSION_BUILD    The optional build number.

-                        Defaults to zero.
+                        Defaults to zero (no build number).

     PT_VERSION_EXT      An arbitrary version extension string.

-                        Defaults to the empty string.
+                        Defaults to the empty string (no extension string).

 ### Dependencies